where command uses

 Expression characteristics Description Example Boolean results The result of the eval expression cannot be boolean.
 If the expression cannot be successfully evaluated for a particular event at search-time, eval erases the value in the result field.
 Field names with non-alphanumeric characters If the expression references a field name that contains non-alphanumeric characters, the field name must be surrounded by single quotation marks.

 Literal strings with non-alphanumeric characters If the expression references a literal string that contains non-alphanumeric characters, the string must be surrounded by double quotation marks.

 The where command includes the following functions:

-where command uses the same expression syntax as
+where command uses the same expression syntax as the

-search to do.
+search command to do.

-Example 1: Return "CheckPoint" events that match the IP or is in the specified subnet.
+Return "CheckPoint" events that match the IP or is in the specified subnet.

 host="CheckPoint" | where like(src, "10.9.165.%") OR cidrmatch("10.9.165.0/25", dst)